 I don’t know if I should do this.

 The heart of the matter is that I asked myself the above question (Are you sure you want to do this?) because I spent most of my twenties writing and rewriting a novel, As a Decade Fades, and pieces of its story are so close to me—so personal—that I’m terrified to share them with the world; I’m terrified to share them with you.
 I’m afraid you’ll think I’m the main character, or you’ll think his actions are mine.
-And if you do see me in these pages, I’m frightened you’ll think I’m the same person I was when I started writing the book’s first words more than a decade ago in the throes of my solipsistic, spiraling twenties.
+And if you do see me in these pages, I’m frightened you’ll think I’m the same person I was when I started writing the book’s first words more than a decade ago.

 In truth, I am not the same man I was when I wrote this book.
 Not even close.
 And I’m not Jody Grafton, the novel’s broken and bruised main character.
 (Jody is far cooler and far more disturbed than I’ll ever be.)
 I have, however, felt all the emotions in this book—felt them down to my bone marrow.
 But I bet you have, too: sadness, grief, overwhelm, depression, anxiety, apathy, hope, joy, contentment—these are emotions we’ve all shared.